brillcp/Networking/README.md

 ```

 ### Making `POST` requests
-Maiking post requests to a backend API is implemented by setting the `httpMethod` property to `.post` and provide parameters:
+Making post requests to a backend API is done by setting the `httpMethod` property to `.post` and provide parameters:
 ```swift
 import Networking